dmerejkowsky/efrei-2022-st2-tst-prj/README.md

 * Be nice!
-* Do *not* do load testing - all the instances share the same server, and that culd prevent other teams from working on the project ...
+* Do *not* do load testing - all the instances share the same server, and that could prevent other teams from working on the project ...
 * Tell me when you think something is wrong
 * No plagiarism.
 You can use code written by someone else, but in that case, make it clear when it comes from (URL if you find it online, name of the team/person if you borrowed the code from an other team)